DEFINING A HEALTHY DIET: PART 6 - DIETARY HEALTH MYTHS; BUSTED

 A scientific report also highlights how the healthiest diet plans tend to have major overlap in what is expected.
 Varied diets low in processed foods and higher in plant-based foods are all associated with similar health promotion benefits.[1]

-Essential nutrients are required all together, as that is how they work in the body.
+Essential nutrients are required altogether, as that is how they work in the body.
 One cannot single them out for a specific health benefit, when it is usually the case that they require other essential nutrients in order to perform the function.
 This is another reason why a varied, yet highly nutritious diet is very important to ensure optimal health and well-being.

 3. Cholesterol is Not the Villain

 Cholesterol was made out to be the enemy of health for many years, receiving one of the worst reputations with regard to cardiovascular disease.
 Contrary to this long-held opinion, cholesterol is a vital substrate that our body makes on mass.[3]
-It is a basic building block for many important compounds such as neurotransmitters and hormones that ensure essential functions are carried out at the cellular level.
-In this way, cholesterol can detract or enhance health by being foundational to cellular growth, repair, communication and turnover.
+It is a basic building block for many important compounds, such as neurotransmitters and hormones, that ensure essential functions are carried out at the cellular level.
+In this way, cholesterol can detract from or enhance health by being foundational to cellular growth, repair, communication and turnover.

 There are different types of cholesterols in the body, classified by their density and function.[4]
-Over the last couple of decades, it was seen that only some types of cholesterol are bad for our health, while others are good.
+Over the last couple of decades, it has been seen that only some types of cholesterol are bad for our health, while others are good.
 The Western diet promoted a cholesterol profile indicative of high LDL and low HDL, which gave rise to health trends advocating the lowering of LDL and boosting HDL cholesterol.
 This understanding is also misleading.
 It is now acknowledged that all types of cholesterol form part of a spectrum and that we require healthy levels of each type.[5]
 Too much or not enough makes one prone to health problems,[6] particularly in the cardiovascular system.

 Low LDL cholesterol is an issue that appears to have arisen from these cholesterol-cutting trends, which has resulted in the resurgence of consuming healthy saturated fats.
 Contrary to popular belief, having LDL cholesterol on the higher end of healthy ranges is conducive to improved health in senescence.[7]